 Some of the best UI design software are:

-However, if those four don’t quite fit your preferences, definitely check out other softwares.
+However, if those four don’t quite fit your preferences, definitely check out other software.
 While they aren’t widely considered the best, they are still good and have their own unique benefits that may benefit your needs better.

 Adobe XD is a vector-based software.
 It has interface tools that are perfect to create a variety of different styles and prototypes for any design.
-If you’ve used other design products before like adobe illustrator, the setup should feel familiar.
+If you’ve used other design products before like Adobe Illustrator, the setup should feel familiar.